Carpal Tunnel Syndrome from Work

 What can you do?

 High-risk jobs that commonly cause carpal tunnel syndrome include assembly line workers, hairstylists, knitters, administrative professionals, and musicians.
-If you’re dealing with wrist pain, numbness, and weakness and think it may be carpal tunnel syndrome from work, give Sacramento Workers’ Compensation Attorneys, P.C. a call or visit our website.
+If you’re dealing with wrist pain, numbness, and weakness and think it may be carpal tunnel syndrome from work, call Sacramento Workers’ Compensation Attorneys, P.C., or visit our website.
 We’ll help you learn more about this type of wrist injury and why carpal tunnel syndrome is considered a disability.
-We’ll also help you understand how carpal tunnel syndrome becomes permanent, recovery time after carpal tunnel surgery, and what happens if carpal tunnel is left untreated.
-If you think your injury is work-related and you need help filing a complaint, get in touch with one of our Sacramento workers’ compensation attorneys so we can start helping you today.
+We’ll also help you understand how carpal tunnel syndrome becomes permanent, the recovery time after surgery, and what happens if carpal tunnel is left untreated.
+If you think your injury is work-related and need help filing a complaint, contact one of our Sacramento workers’ compensation attorneys so we can start helping you today.